Cracking Belief Codes Case Study

 Whores (a synonym for "prostitute") will go to hell.

-Over my years of doing belief code decryption, I have found that one of the biggest causes of highly erroneous codes is due to a process of vocabulary adaptation.
-Vocabulary adaptation is where one word or idea becomes equivalent to another.
+Over my years of doing belief code decryption, I have found that many of the most problematic belief codes have become problematic due to a process of vocabulary adaptation.
+Vocabulary adaptation is where one word or idea from an original code becomes equivalent to another word or idea.
 Synonyms are common adaptations, but there are many other ways that words or ideas adapt and become something totally different at the subconscious level.

 My client's final version of the code: